greenelab/deep-review/sections/06_discussion.md

 [@tag:Schatz2010_dna_cloud], could facilitate easier sharing of the large datasets common to biology [@tag:Gerstein2016_scaling @tag:Stein2010_cloud], and may be key to scaling deep learning.
-Cloud computing affords researchers significant flexibility, and enables the use of specialized hardware (e.g., FPGAs, ASICs, GPUs) without significant investment.
+Cloud computing affords researchers flexibility, and enables the use of specialized hardware (e.g., FPGAs, ASICs, GPUs) without major investment.
 With such flexibility, it could be easier to address the different challenges associated with the multitudinous layers and architectures available [@tag:Krizhevsky2014_weird_trick].
-Though many are reluctant to store sensitive data (e.g., patient electronic health records) in the cloud, secure/regulation-compliant cloud services do exist [@tag:RAD2010_view_cc].
+Though many are reluctant to store sensitive data (e.g. patient electronic health records) in the cloud, secure/regulation-compliant cloud services do exist [@tag:RAD2010_view_cc].

 *TODO: Write the transition once more of the Discussion section has been